Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 # Pneumonia Detection Using Anchor-Free Object Detection

-This repository contains my implementation of an anchor-free pneumonia detection system for chest X-ray images.
+This repository contains an implementation of an anchor-free pneumonia detection system for chest X-ray images.

-I developed the project for the Numerical Analysis for Machine Learning course at Politecnico di Milano.
+This project was developed for the Numerical Analysis for Machine Learning course at Politecnico di Milano.
 The main goal is to study pneumonia localization using an FCOS-style object detector with ResNet backbones.

 ## Project Overview